QuaiGoner/docker-box/README.md

 ![](./overlay/usr/share/backgrounds/retroarch.png)

-All credits to https://github.com/Steam-Headless/docker-steam-headless This project was made for personal-use only
+All credits to https://github.com/Steam-Headless/docker-steam-headless This project was made for personal-use only, but all contributions are welcome via PRs

 ## Changes from original project (docker-steam-headless):
 - Ubuntu 22.04 based
 - Added RetroArch via PPA (supervized)
 - Migrated to new Sunshine branch (from https://github.com/LizardByte/Sunshine)
+- Added all mesa packages
 - Deleted: SSH/Steam/dind

 ### USING HOST X SERVER: